AnthonyCampos123/ios101-project2-wordle-starter/README.md

 ## Notes

-Learning a new programming language always requires work and this is no different.
+Learning a new programming language always requires hard work and this is no different.
 To complete this project, a good portion of time was dedicated to reading documentation for the Swift programming language.

 ## License